RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 *Challenge: Mapping*

-Create a new list of animals from `pet`, giving it new attributes that relate back to the ones we already have.
+Create a new array of animals from `pet`, giving it new attributes that relate back to the ones we already have.

 ___

 One last function, that will come up frequently, is the filter function.
 Its syntax is very similar to mapping function we just learned about.
-It takes a list and filters it according to our specifications.
-So the list it returns will be shorter (or of equal length) than the list we feed it.
+It takes a array and filters it according to our specifications.
+So the array it returns will be shorter (or of equal length) than the array we feed it.
 Let's say we want to only look at animals that weigh over a certain number of kgs.

 {%highlight javascript%}
 var well_fed_pets = pets.filter(function(element_in_object) {